 AMY GOODMAN: Jorge Mujica, was that one of the reasons why people turned out yesterday?

 JORGE MUJICA: That’s correct.
 I think that this military-like operation, it was totally unjustified.
 It didn’t have — it doesn’t have to take place, you know, in any city, any town.
-Whenever you see a seven-foot tall person carrying an M-16 and ordering you to kneel down on the floor, handcuffing people — we were later on told that the Attorney General of the United States in Illinois gave the order to detain every Mexican male between fourteen and forty years old.
+Whenever you see a seven-foot-tall person carrying an M-16 and ordering you to kneel down on the floor, handcuffing people — we were later on told that the attorney general of the United States in Illinois gave the order to detain every Mexican male between 14 and 40 years old.
 That’s not a — you know, a search-and-look operation.
 That’s an intimidation operation.

 And people reacted immediately, not only yesterday, but also the same day.
 The same time of this raid, hundreds of people gathered outside the shopping mall and started protesting and yelling and screaming against the federal agents that were there.

 AMY GOODMAN: Students once again played a key role in the May Day protests.
 In Los Angeles, city officials reported around 600 students walked out of class to join the march for immigrant rights.
 Meanwhile, in Detroit dozens of students were arrested for taking part in a walkout that also protested the planned closure of dozens of schools.